matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 were is not home, alter it, incrementing its pheromone.

 So a lot of work in there.
 A couple of places altered.
 This is a hard job with locks.
 Locks, what are you going to do?

+[Time 1:44:00]

 What order do you lock places in a world like this?
 Very hard.
 Very hard problem.

-Very easy.
+Very easy [the Clojure version].
 Well here I did not even show you how easy it was, because this function does not even do the transaction.
 Everybody good with that one?

 Remind me of this, because my program will not work if I do not evaluate all of these.